Vitamin B12 For Vegans

 The processing of foods, including supplements, allow people to knowingly and unknowingly contaminate, interfere, and reduce the nutrient value of our foods and supplements.

-To keep within a totally whole-food diet I stayed away form taking a vitamin B12 supplement and I took spirulina as natural daily source of vitamin B12.
+To keep within a totally whole-food diet I stayed away from taking a vitamin B12 supplement and I took spirulina as natural daily source of vitamin B12.

 Some studies show that spirulina is not a good source of vitamin B12 while other studies do.
 The accepted medical literature says spirulina is not an acceptable source of vitamin B12 because it contains the analog form of vitamin B12 which is not primarily used by the body.